 Parking Lots and Assignments

 Parking spaces at Kenyon College are at a premium.
-In order for there to be adequate parking for those associated with the college, everyone must adhere to the rules and regulations and use the lots assigned as well as use them properly.
+For there to be adequate parking for those associated with the college, everyone must adhere to the rules and regulations and only park in the lot their permit states.
 Vehicles parked along village streets are subject to the laws and ordinances of the Village of Gambier and the State of Ohio.

 Students must register their vehicle with the college and may only park their vehicles in the student lots for which their parking permit allows.
-The student charge for parking registration is a one time/per academic year fee of $200.
-This fee is charged regardless of the location of assignment.
+The student charge for parking registration is a one-time/per academic year fee of $200.
+This fee is charged regardless of the location of the assignment.
 It is applied to the student/tuition account.

 We have produced a map to outline the areas approved for students, areas for faculty and staff, and areas set aside for visitor parking.
 Fire Lanes are unacceptable for parking.
 If, at any time, you are unsure, contact the Office of Campus Safety at 740-427-5000.

 All lots have minimal student spaces available.
 When completing the online registration, only lots that have available spaces will show as an option.
 Once the allocated permits for a lot have been exhausted, parking registration will not be an eligible option.
 If all lots are full, the online registration portal will not be available and we cannot accept any additional vehicles on campus.